TheLastZombie/sshpm/README.md

 After that, you'll (hopefully) find what you need inside the `dist` directory.

+### With NPX

+If you have NPM installed, you can also prepend all commands with `npx` (i.e. `npx sshpm help`).

+Keep in mind that this will use a temporary instead of a permanent installation, significantly increasing execution time, since NPX will download sshpm every time a command is run.

 ## Usage

 To show general help regarding sshpm, run `sshpm` or `sshpm help`.